-Selecting the most effective approaches and instruments to invest in innovation in SAI (expected October 2021)
+Selecting the most effective approaches and instruments to invest in innovation in sustainable agricultural intensification

-A range of approaches and financial instruments have been used to stimulate and support innovation in agriculture, and to resolve interlocking constraints to uptake at scale; for example, innovation platforms, results-based payments, value chain approaches, grants and prizes, incubators, participatory work with farmer networks and many more.
-There is now a global body of experience in this area, much of which has been documented.
-However, there are very few studies that critically compare different approaches, and there is little information available on how effective different approaches are at realizing the environmental, social, and economic objectives of sustainable agricultural intensification (SAI).
-CoSAI commissioned a study to fill this gap.
+A range of approaches and financial instruments have been used to stimulate and support innovation in agriculture and resolve interlocking constraints for uptake at scale.
+These include innovation platforms, results-based payments, value chain approaches, grants and prizes, incubators, participatory work with farmer networks, and many more.
+A CoSAI-commissioned study critically compares and evaluates the effectiveness of different approaches at realizing economic, environmental and social objectives.